heinerigel/romy_website/content/pages/WShum.md

 The aim of the workshop is to discuss recent developments in the observation and explanation of the Earth's Hum.
 An international group of researchers will be brought together to provide insights on possible excitation mechanisms as well as improved observation strategies.

 Prof. T. Tanimoto is one of the leading experts on the topic of the Earth's Hum.
-In the context of his visit as a CAS visiting fellow (sept-nov 2014), we will organize a workshop centered around questions he will pursue during his research stay at the LMU.
+As he will be visiting the Seismology department at LMU in September and October, we decided to organize a workshop for the occasion.

 During the workshop, two main questions will be addressed: